utkar22/Use_Backpack_Learning_Management_System/README.md

 # BACKPACK - Learning Management System

-Backpack is a Learning Management System (LMS) developed by you for BYLD, the developer group at IIITD.
+Backpack is a Learning Management System (LMS) developed by BYLD, the developer group at IIITD.
 It is designed to support multiple roles, including instructors and students, and provides a command line simulation of a single course page.
 This is a command line simulation of the same.

 ## Introduction
 Ever since the arrival of Google Classroom (GC), it has been the go-to LMS for IIITD.
 However, there has been a need for IIITD to have its own LMS.
 Hence, the institute administration initiated the "BACKPACK" project, and we were contacted by BYLD to provide our inputs and develop the system.